Lesson Plan - Get It!

 In this first lesson of our Genealogy series, get a basic overview of genealogy: what it is, why people research it, and what you can find out when you begin to study it!

 Watch the video below to learn from a professional genealogist just what genealogy is and some of the terms used.
 As you watch, write down the answers to the following questions.

 - What is genealogy?

 - What are some forms of a family tree?

 The two forms of family trees mentioned in the video are the pedigree chart and the fan chart.
-Use the slider beneath the images below to see examples of both:

 In this series of Related Lessons, found in the right-hand sidebar, you will put together a family tree (or add to one you already have).

 There will be some more terms to learn before starting your research, so get some of those terms of the relationships straight now!